 - Get proper sleep and eat something before applying the mehendi.

 - For best results, try to make the fresh henna paste at your home, or ask your mehendi artist to do so.
-Also, make sure your mehendi artist uses the good quality henna; otherwise you will not get the desired results.
+Also, make sure your mehendi artist uses good quality henna; otherwise, you will not get the desired results.

 - Before applying mehendi, do wash your hands and feet with soap and dry them properly.
 Any cream or oil on your skin will act as a barrier, and minimise the mehendi absorption into your skin.

 - Ask your mehendi artist whether they need the old piece of cloths, newspapers or any other things before they start applying henna.
 Collect those things first, and then sit for the application.
-This way, the designer will not get disturbed in between and will be able to make the design in a flow.
+This way, the designer will not get disturbed in between and will be able to make the design perfectly.